refaelok/redux-flow-manager/README.md

 None

+### nextStep() (async)

+This is your main way to know your next step before moving to.<br />
+Next Step method update the current step with the next step.<br />
+return the next step value.

+**NOTE**: next step is async due to he running `updateInformation` before update your store with next step. this is make sure that you have the latest calculated next step before you redirect to other page or move to your next page/

+##### arguments:

+None

 ### setCurrentStep(currentStep)

 Set current step update the store with new current step and then calculate and update the next state<br />